-Millennials are so tech-savvy that many head straight to the tech industry, for careers like software developer or web designer.
+Millennials are so tech-savvy that many heads straight to the tech industry, for careers like software developer or web designer.
 However, at any business, a millennial can introduce technologies that will improve productivity and keep the business competitive.

 3. Millennials Are Dramatically Better-Educated

-Already, millennials are arguably the best educated generation in American history.
+Already, millennials are arguably the best-educated generation in American history.
 Over 30 percent of millennials have bachelor degrees, and about 40 percent of the generation is still in school, striving toward higher education.

 What’s more, millennials are more motivated to return to school for advanced degrees, and their tech smarts as well as improved education options are helping them do so.
 MBA online programs require less than two years, and millennials can complete them without leaving their current positions.

-Already, millennials boast excellent education credentials, but because their likelihood of returning to school is great, hiring a millennial is like investing in the future of your company.
+Already, invaluable millennials boast excellent education credentials, but because their likelihood of returning to school is great, hiring a millennial is like investing in the future of your company.
 As your young worker gains more education and skills, you benefit significantly.

 4. Millennials Are Flexible — and Want Flexibility

 Amid complaints of millennial flakiness, millennial entitlement, and millennial narcissism, many members of older generations miss one of the most valuable qualities of millennials: their flexibility.
-Some call it “job hopping,” but a more accurate term is “skill pivoting;” millennials can almost effortlessly devote their energies and abilities to new projects and goals, as necessary.
+Some call it “job-hopping,” but a more accurate term is “skill pivoting;” millennials can almost effortlessly devote their energies and abilities to new projects and goals, as necessary.
 They have an almost limitless gift for adaptation.

 When you want to restructure your business, your millennial workers will adjust with minimal complaint.
 In times when organizational change is common and essential to survival, lower staff turnover is a noteworthy boon.